cpswarm/swarm_behaviors/uav_tracking/README.md

 ## Nodes

 ### uav_tracking
 The `uav_tracking` lets a swarm of UAVs track a target.
 The position of the target is updated by the target monitor from the [swarm functions library](https://github.com/cpswarm/swarm_functions/).
 It provides an action server that has three outcomes: `succeeded`, `preempted`, or `aborted`.
 When the target is lost, i.e., the target is not in the camera field of view anymore, the tracking aborts.
 When the target is done, i.e., handled by another CPS, the tracking succeeds.
+If the parameters `max_trackers` and `min_trackers` are set according to

+    0 <= min_trackers <= max_trackers
+    0 < max_trackers

+the tracking is preempted with a certain probability

+    p = min(1, 0.5 ⋅ log(trackers / min_trackers) / log(1.0 + (max_trackers - min_trackers) / (2 ⋅ min_trackers)))

+where `trackers` is the number of UAVs currently tracking the same target.
 The tracking is performed either individually or cooperatively by employing one of the following algorithms:
 * **Flocking**: The UAVs create a formation while tracking the target.
 * **Simple**: A single UAV moves to the position straight over the target.